-- Grade 10 Numeracy Assessment (English or French); - · Grade 10 Literacy Assessment; - Grade 12 Literacy Assessment; and - Évaluation de littératie de la 12^e année Français langue seconde-immersion
+- Grade 10 Numeracy Assessment (English or French). - Grade 10 Literacy Assessment. - Grade 12 Literacy Assessment. - Évaluation de littératie de la 12^e année Français langue seconde-immersion (beginning in the 2022/23 school year).

-Francophone students can earn both a British Columbia Certificate of Graduation (Dogwood Diploma) and a Diplôme de fin d'études secondaires en Colombie-Britannique.
+Francophone students (i.e., students enrolled in a francophone educational program provided by a francophone education authority) can earn both a British Columbia Certificate of Graduation (Dogwood Diploma) and a Diplôme de fin d'études secondaires en Colombie-Britannique.

-To graduate with both diplomas, Francophone students must meet the graduation requirements for the Dogwood Diploma and, of these 80 credits, they must earn:
+To graduate with both diplomas, Francophone students must meet the graduation requirements for the Dogwood Diploma, and, of these 80 credits, they must earn:

-- At least 16 credits at the Grade 12 level (including a required Language Arts 12 course). - An English Language Arts course at the Grade 10 level (4 credits). - An English Language Arts course at the Grade 11 level (4 credits). - A required English Language Arts course at the Grade 12 level (4 credits). - A Français langue première course at the Grade 10 level (4 credits). - A Français langue première course at the Grade 11 level (4 credits). - Français langue première Français langue et culture 12 (4 credits).
+- At least 16 credits at the Grade 12 level (including a required Language Arts 12 course). - English Language Arts courses at the Grade 10 level (4 credits). - An English Language Arts course at the Grade 11 level (4 credits). - A required English Language Arts course at the Grade 12 level (4 credits). - At least 12 additional credits in Grade 10, 11, or 12 courses that are in French with at least four of these credits at the Grade 11 or 12 level. - A Français langue première course at the Grade 10 level (4 credits). - A Français langue première course at the Grade 11 level (4 credits). - Français langue première Français langue et culture 12 (4 credits).